Joe Jurevicius: Personal life

 Jurevicius lives in Lincoln, Nebraska.
 He is of Lithuanian descent, and has a tattoo of Vytis, the national symbol of Lithuania on his right biceps.
 He earned a degree in Human Development and Family Studies from Pennsylvania State University in 1997.
 He appeared on the cover of Sports Illustrated twice: August 25, 1997, and February 3, 2003.

+In January 2003, Jurevicius' son, Michael, was born prematurely, resulting in his death on March 24 of complications from sialidosis.

 Jurevicius is an avid hunter.
 In 2007, he co-founded Dismal River Outfitters, a hunting ranch and resort in Mullen, Nebraska, with his former Buccaneer and Seahawk teammate, John Howell.
-His appearance on 'North American Hunter' chasing moose and spot-and-stalk bear is a further testament to his love of hunting and the outdoors.
+He also appeared on 'North American Hunter'.

 In June 2009, Jurevicius took part in the 2009 NFL/NFLPA "Broadcast Boot Camp," a program designed by the NFL Broadcasting Department and their broadcast partners to prepare players for possible post-playing careers in broadcasting.

 In September 2018, Jurevicius was robbed at gunpoint in his house in Gates Mills, Ohio.
-Robert Howse, who was 24 years old at the time, was later found guilty of charges relating to the robbery and another home-invasion robbery committed two days earlier against a 70-year-old woman and received a 43-year prison sentence.
-The convicted robber's profanity-laced outburst at time of sentencing captured news attention and resulted in circulation of viral videos.
+Robert Howse, who was 24 years old at the time, was later found guilty of charges relating to both the robbery as well as another home-invasion robbery committed two days earlier against a 70-year-old woman, and received a 43-year prison sentence.
+The convicted robber's profanity-laced outburst at time of sentencing captured news attention, and resulted in circulation of viral videos.

 Jurevicius owns a commercial cleaning and laundry businesses named The Clean Group, which is headquartered in Cleveland.

 In March 2024, The Clean Group suffered a major fire.

-Jurevicius's daughter, Caroline, played volleyball at Nebraska, and now plays at Penn State.
+Jurevicius's daughter, Caroline, plays college volleyball, originally at Nebraska, and as of December 2024 for Penn State.